abhayc-main/cnn/README.md

 The files that have a p.(x) are files that are lesson topics the other ones are wtv i have no clue.

 #MY Final netowrk will be in a Seperate folder IDK what the topic for it is yet!

+REMEMBER KIDS: Stay in school and smoke crack!